facebookresearch/EgocentricUserAdaptation/README.md

 TODO: restore previous layout

+## How to gridsearch
+Use 'grid.sh' script which passes the CFG-node names and values for the nodes to directly overwrite to the main bash script.
+The main python script incorporates the node-names in the final cfg.OUTPUT_DIR to easily find entries from different runs.

+TODO: Add GRID_NODES in config instead: So can easily derive

 ## Pretraining on usersplit Ego4d
 See [Ego4d LTA README](forecasting/LONG_TERM_ANTICIPATION.md) for a guide on how to use pretraining in general.